menu

 Demographics

 Lake Katrine is a very ethnically-diverse town.
 The people who call Lake Katrine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Katrine residents report their race to be White, followed by Black or African-American.
-Lake Katrine also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.45% of the town’s residents.
-Important ancestries of people in Lake Katrine include Irish, German, Italian, Dutch, and English.
+Important ancestries of people in Lake Katrine include Irish, German, Italian, English, and Dutch.

 The most common language spoken in Lake Katrine is English.
 Other important languages spoken here include Spanish and Other Asian languages.